The Wales national team is the third-oldest international side in the sport, having made their debut in 1876 in a match against Scotland in Glasgow.

 In qualification for the 1986 World Cup, Wales missed out on a play-off berth on goal difference.
 They lost out to Scotland after drawing against their British rivals in their final qualifying match in Cardiff.
 Wales had led through Mark Hughes before an 80th-minute penalty denied them top spot in the group and saw the Scots through to a play-off against Australia.

-Six years later they suffered another near miss after beating Germany in June 1991 to go to the top of their Euro qualifying group but the newly reunified German side humbled Wales in the reverse fixture 4-1 and they would finish second and miss out on the tournament.
+Six years later they suffered another near miss after beating Germany in June 1991 to go to the top of their Euro qualifying group.
+However, the newly reunified German side humbled Wales in the reverse fixture 4-1 and they would finish second and miss out on the tournament.

-Under Mark Hughes, Wales were a play-off away from making it to the 2004 European Championships but were beaten by Russia in a tense second-leg tie, that followed Russian midfielder Yegor Titov testing positive for a banned substance after the first-leg stalemate in Moscow.
+Under Mark Hughes, Wales were a play-off away from making it to the 2004 European Championships.
+However, they were beaten by Russia in a tense second-leg tie, that followed Russian midfielder Yegor Titov testing positive for a banned substance after the first-leg stalemate in Moscow.

 The emergence of the first Welsh global superstar of the modern game in Gareth Bale played a part in raising expectations for the tiny nation.

-Under Gary Speed, Wales rose incredibly on the FIFA Rankings and his work set the nation on an upward trajectory.
+Under Gary Speed, Wales enjoyed a meteoric rise up the FIFA Rankings and his work set the nation on an upward trajectory.
 Speed took his own life just weeks after Wales were awarded an unofficial FIFA honour for the biggest rankings gain of 2011.

 Following Speed's death, Chris Coleman was appointed as Wales manager and after a few early hiccups, would end the wait to make the finals of a major championship.